stelios9t/Zero-Downtime-Container-Patching-with-Nginx/README.md

 ## The Problem

-“How can we safely patch base image vulnerabilities in running Docker containers across a **fleet of EC2 instances** without downtime?”
+**How can we safely patch base image vulnerabilities in running Docker containers across a fleet of EC2 instances without downtime?**

 Modern applications often run in containers that are built on top of base images.
 These base images can accumulate critical vulnerabilities over time, but teams often skip patching because: